openpixel/rise/README.md

   -h, --help                  help for rise
   -i, --input string          The file to perform interpolation on -o, --output string         The file to output
-      --varFile stringSlice   The files that contains the variables to be interpolated
+  -V, --vars stringSlice      The files that contains the variables to be interpolated
 ```

 ### Variable Files